Illustrations of Character: A Literary and Philosophical Inquiry

 This program is suitable for students who are prepared not only to think critically, but to investigate their own beliefs and submit them to rigorous scrutiny, to practice ethical thinking as well as study it.
 Writing will be central to that practice.
 Students will do analytical, creative, and critical writing, and learn how to both give and receive constructive criticism.
 We look forward to a thriving intellectual community focused on studying, puzzling over, understanding, and celebrating character—an abiding challenge of the human condition.

-humanities, education, human services, and the arts.
+This offering will prepare you for careers and advanced study in: humanities, education, human services, and the arts.

 First class meeting: Monday, April 3 at 9:30am (Sem II E1105)